xtuml/mc/doc/notes/8935_formalize_int.md

 I am not sure about how `O_OIDA`s get set up.
 It seems that they get set up by Attribute not by Ref.
 So, the adding to Identifier may be superfluous.

 I wonder if we could detect a complete formalization before doing any work.
+[Yes, we can!  getID is smart enough to do this with the small newly added bit.]

+Go back and fix getID.
+The selection for the referentialAttributes is not quite correct, yet.

 7. Unit Test
 ------------